Learning Outcomes

 Causation

-The prosecution must prove that the defendant's conduct caused the wound or GBH.
+For s.20, the prosecution must prove both factual and legal causation linking the defendant's act to the wound or GBH.

-Apply the "but for" test: would the harm have occurred but for the defendant's actions?
+- Factual causation: Apply the "but for" test.
+Would the harm have occurred but for the defendant's act?

 Consent and Defences